BasselTharwat/ComposeHeroes/README.md

-//incomplete ReadME.
-Wait.

 ### Compose Heroes

-- Seperate folder for data source and data models
+- Seperate folders for data source and data models
 - Strings are in res
 - Used Colors to theme app (for dark theme and light theme)
 - Used Shape to specify rounded corner shapes